-Time to Read: 2m 6s
+Time to Read: 2 m 6s

 Check out our Safety Products available for your Project!

-Finding the Best Rust Accelerator MaterialsTo give your steel that rusty finish, you’ll need table salt, white vinegar, and degreaser, along with measuring cups/spoons and a spray bottle.
-We also recommend you buy a new bottle of hydrogen peroxide, instead of using an old one in your medicine cabinet.
-For safety purposes, you should be wearing goggles and chemical resistant gloves at all times.
+Finding the Best Rust Accelerator MaterialsTo give your steel the rusty finish you’re looking for, you’ll need table salt, white vinegar, and degreaser, along with measuring cups/spoons and a spray bottle.
+We also recommend you buy a new bottle of hydrogen peroxide instead of using an old one in your medicine cabinet.
+For safety purposes, you should be wearing goggles and chemical-resistant gloves at all times.
 Remember, you’re going to be combining harmful chemicals, so be careful!

 Degrease the Steel for Proper Rust Acceleration PreparationAfter stripping your steel of any coating or paint, the metal will be ready for degreasing.
 Read the degreaser bottle’s instructions as you apply it to the metal, and take care not to touch it with your bare hands.
 You want the degreaser to work its magic, but you don’t want to add more oil and dirt in the process.

 Steel Pickling for Enhanced Rust PatinationYes, the next step is just like pickling cucumbers, only here you’re pickling steel.
 Steel pickling helps create a uniform coat of rust instead of specific areas being rustier than others.
 Pour some white vinegar into the spray bottle and then spray every inch of the metal object.
 Let it dry in the sun, and then repeat several more times.
 Now, your steel will be ready for the metal rusting process.